-This school year is going to look different than any that have come before it, and school transportation directors have big challenges in front of them.
+This school year is going to look different than any that have come before it, and school transportation directors may have the most difficult jobs in all of education.

-With so much uncertainty surrounding how districts will be required to keep children safe while at school — and the additional funds required to make that happen — it’s very likely many districts will be asking their transportation leaders to find cost-effective solutions to achieve safety guidelines.
+With so much uncertainty surrounding how districts will be required to keep children safe while at school — and the additional funds required to make that happen — it’s very likely many districts will be asking their transportation leaders to do more with less.

 Electric school buses in particular are receiving attention as a cost-effective solution during a time when budgets are facing extra scrutiny.
 But take a closer look, and you’ll see only one alternative fuel can really help a district get ahead.

 Compared to electric, propane autogas school buses are on average one-third of the cost.
-That means a school district could purchase three new propane autogas school buses for the cost of a single electric bus.
+That means a school district like Cypress Fairbank could purchase three new propane autogas school buses for the cost of a single electric bus.

 School transportation directors can also take advantage of several financial opportunities to transition to propane autogas, like the Alternative Fuel Tax Credit, Volkswagen Settlement funds, and other federal and state grants.
 They should check with their area Clean Cities Coalition to learn more about what funding may be available where they live.